Equal-Vote/star-server/docs/contributions/Writers/3_adding_translations.md

 Follow these steps to add a new translation file

 1. Select the ``en.yaml`` file (which has the english text), and copy the priority 0 section (at time of writing that would be the first 300 lines).
 1. Paste it in your local file editor and apply your translations.
-In general you only need to translate the text after the colon on any line, the rest is just for the code to identify the text.
+(It will probably be helpful to review [Updating Website Text](/2_updating_website_text]) to make sure you understand the structure).
 1. Search for your language code using [wikipedia's language code list](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) for reference.
 1. Go back to the i18n folder, and [add the file](/1_github_101#adding-a-file) using ``<your language code>.yaml`` as the file name or [edit the file](/1_github_101#adding-a-file) if it already exists..
 1. Select ``Fork this repository`` (if prompted).